 Quality of surface current data for navigation consists of quality of the observed/predicted/forecast data, quality of the positional data, and quality of the time stamp.
 Quality of the observed data depends on the accuracy of the current meters and their processing techniques, and is normally available in field survey reports or QC analyses.
 Quality of predicted/forecast data depends on quality, timeliness, and spatial coverage of the input data as well as the mathematical techniques, and is normally described in technical reports describing the testing of the techniques.
-Temporal accuracy for observational data is normally available in field survey reports or QC analyses. data is normally available in field survey reports or QC analyses.
+Temporal accuracy for observational data is normally available in field survey reports or QC analyses.
+Temporal accuracy for predicted/forecast data is normally described in technical reports.